ironbar/hungry_geese/reports/04_Modeling.md

 for learning.

-First experiment from zero training with two agents vs the two top agents is very succesfull and it's the first since a long time that is consistently improving over the best agent.
-I'm going to run another one only against the top agent to see if that is enough.
+First experiment from zero training with two agents vs the two top agents is very succesfull and it's the first since a long time that is consistently improving over the best agent. **Thus it seems that playing against a frozen agent is better than playing against a learning agent** I'm going to run another one only against the top agent to see if that is enough.

 #### Safe agents